ptsweda/portfolio/README.md

 **Sales Operations Coordinator @ SPECK PRODUCTS (_Aug 2017 – May 2019_)**
 - Led the strategic rollout of a new Product Information Management (PIM) system 'Salsify', improving product content management and customer data demands
 - Created official monthly goal tracking dashboards for the sales team and executive level
-- Developed company-wide presentations and dashboards on sales progress and trend
+- Developed company-wide presentations and dashboards on Sales progress and trends